delfick/strcs/docs/strcs/features.rst

 The Meta
 --------

-The Meta object you store values that can then be retrieved by deeply nested objects.
+The Meta object stores values that can then be retrieved by deeply nested objects.
 It has dictionary like set methods and special methods for retrieving data based off type and name: